Beats the heck outta me. So far I’ve only found two:

 Use as little glue as possible, but since you’re cutting cross-sections, any glue residue probably won’t show.
 You may, however, get more bubbles, and it’s a pain in the neck to apply all that glue.

-Here’s an easier way: If you want flatter, more even frit layers, just glue glass sides to your bottom sheet to make a 5-sided box.
+If you want flatter, more even frit layers, put your stack in a glass box.
+Simply superglue glass sides to your bottom sheet to make a 5-sided box.
 The box won’t be all that strong, but it will be enough to hold in your glass and cancel that pyramid powder effect.
 And it will make it MUCH easier to transport the assembly to the kiln.

 To make one, cut a strip of glass about up to about an inch taller than you plan to build your stack (before firing.
 Cut the strip up into box sides to fit the edges of your bottom sheet.
 Superglue the strips to the bottom sheet.